icopy-site/awesome-cn/docs/awesome/awesome-ruby.md

 * [Administrate](https://github.com/thoughtbot/administrate) - A Rails engine that helps you put together a super-flexible admin dashboard, by Thoughtbot.
 * [Avo](https://avohq.io) - Avo is a next-generation framework that empowers developers and teams to create fantastic admin panels for Ruby on Rails projects in hours, not days or weeks.
 Fast, extendable, with a developer-friendly API, it just works out of the box.
 * [bhf](http://antpaw.github.io/bhf/) - A simple to use Rails-Engine-Gem that offers an admin interface for trusted user.
+* [Hot Glue](https://github.com/hot-glue-for-rails/hot-glue/) - Hot Glue takes a different approach to building both admin and user dashboards.
+It is a code generation tool like the Rails scaffold generator but with significantly more features.
+Instead of providing a lot of configuration options, Hot Glue can generate your code.
+Good for lists & CRUD views for both admin and user-facing dashboards.
 * [MotorAdmin](https://github.com/motor-admin/motor-admin-rails) - A low-code Admin panel and Business Intelligence Rails engine.
 No DSL - configurable from the UI.
 * [RailsAdmin](https://github.com/sferik/rails_admin) - A Rails engine that provides an easy-to-use interface for managing your data.
 * [Trestle](https://github.com/TrestleAdmin/trestle) - A modern, responsive admin framework for Rails.
 Build a back-end in minutes that will grow with the needs of your application.